 I didn't negotiate my salary at my first few jobs, but quickly realized I had left a lot of money on the table.
 I began negotiating and I doubled my salary in three years.

-Now I use everything I learned from my own experience to help others make tens of thousands more dollars negotiating with Google, Amazon, Tesla, @WalmartLabs, Kimberly-Clark, Bloomberg, Red Hat, Verizon, IBM, Microsoft, and other companies you've heard of.
+Now I use everything I learned from my own experience to help others make tens of thousands more dollars negotiating with Google, Amazon, Tesla, @WalmartLabs, Zillow, Kimberly-Clark, Bloomberg, Red Hat, Verizon, IBM, Microsoft, and other companies you've heard of.

 You can learn my strategy and tactics with my book, Fearless Salary Negotiation: A step-by-step guide to getting paid what you're worth.